WCFJ (Illinois)

 WCFJ (1470 AM) was a radio station licensed to Chicago Heights, Illinois, United States.
-Its transmitter was located south of Crete, Illinois and served Chicago's south suburbs and South Side, as well as Northwest Indiana.
+Its transmitter was located south of Crete, Illinois, and served Chicago's south suburbs and South Side, as well as Northwest Indiana.
 The station's original call sign was WMPP.

 History

 WMPP

 WMPP began broadcasting on August 15, 1963, and originally aired a R&B format.
 The call letters stood for "Working More for People's Progress".
 The station originally ran 1,000 watts during daytime hours only.

 Originally owned by Seaway Broadcasting Company, it was the first African-American owned and operated radio station in the Midwest.
 The station was founded by William S. Martin and Charles Pinckard.
 Martin died in October 1963, and Charles Pinckard acquired controlling interest in the company in 1964.
 In 1979, the estate of Charles Pinckard sold Seaway Broadcasting to James M. Benages for $150,000.

 Religious era

 The station continued to air an R&B format until 1980, when the station adopted a gospel music format.
 Gospel singer Albertina Walker hosted a program on the station in the 1980s.

 The license was assigned to JANA Broadcasting in 1981.
 In 1983, the station added nighttime operations, running 1,000 watts.
 JANA Broadcasting went bankrupt in the mid-1980s.
 A partnership planned to purchase the station and change its format to urban contemporary, but they were unable to obtain financing before the deadline and the station was taken off the air on January 14, 1988.
 In 1989, the station was sold to Liberty Temple Full Gospel Church for $400,000.

-In 1989, the station's callsign was changed to WCFJ, which stood for "Winning Chicagoland For Jesus".
+In 1989, the station's call sign was changed to WCFJ, which stood for "Winning Chicagoland For Jesus".
 The station aired a religious format.
 In 1997, the station was taken silent, with the station remaining off the air until the following year.